deanwampler/spark-scala-tutorial/README.markdown

 * **Omit semicolons** at the end of the HQL (Hive SQL) string.
 While those would be required in Hive's own REPL or scripts, they cause errors here!
 * The query results are returned in an RDD as for the other SparkSQL queries.
 To dump to the console, you have to use the conversion we implemented in `hql2`.

+## Wrapping Up

+That's it for the examples and exercises based on them.
+Let's wrap up with a few tips and suggestions for further information.

 ## Tip: Writing Serializable Closures